What to Choose First: Wedding Budget, Guest Count, or Venue?

 • The budget shifts depending on how those guests are hosted

+Increasing your guest count impacts your wedding in ways most people don’t expect.
 Adding ten people doesn’t just add ten meals.
 It can mean:

 • Another table